justinrummel/jr.com-mm/_posts/2017-07-05-williamsburg-sprint-2017-race-report.md

 - [Training Peaks Swim Data](http://tpks.ws/uueja)

-#### Bike
+### Bike

 > HAMMER TIME.
 A pure time trial that will be blazingly fast- this is 15 miles of FTP test.
 Very little terrain and I want this to be completely aero and target is 225 watts.
 A single turnaround and then blaze it home.
 Crush the hell out of this.
 >
 > <cite>Josh</cite>

 These are the race notes that [Coach Josh][ss] gave me on Friday.
 He knows me well and I wanted to step up to his challenge of throwing down an average of 225 watts.
-It was possible as elevation chart showed for the bike segment was mostly flat ride.
-I pushed myself hard as my left chest was hurting for a bit (don't know if it was heart or lung) during the fist 7.5 miles that forced me out of aero position to get my breathing back under control.
+It was possible as elevation chart indicated a mostly flat ride for the bike segment.
+I know I pushed myself hard as my left chest was hurting for a bit (don't know if it was heart or lung) during the fist 7.5 miles that forced me out of aero position to get my breathing back under control.
 The ride back was not as smooth as we were on a super-wide paved sidewalk which had some dips and wooden bridges that I thought for sure was going to cause a flat[^3].
 I had a blast!
 However, I was dumb and pushed the wrong button on my watch so I actually recorded the longest swim **ever** with over 16 miles of swimming and most of that was on the road!
-I don't think I hit the 225 watt average, but Strava is guessing that I averaged 210 watts over the entire bike segment, and held an average pace of 22.4 mph.
+I did't hit the 225 watt challenge as Strava is guessing that I averaged 210 watts over the entire bike segment, and held an average pace of 22.4 mph.
 Getting my post-race data fix will have to wait till the next race. *\*sigh\**

 #### Strava Ride Activity
 <div class="embed-container embed-container-16x9">